Hemaris staudingeri Leech, 1890, Entomologist 23: 81. Type locality: [China, Hubei,] Chang-Yang [Changyang].

 In the male genitalia, uncus longer than in Hemaris fuciformis and Hemaris tityus, the two halves more deeply separate.
 Gnathos much broader, strongly asymmetrical, the right edge convex, the left concave beyond the middle, apex strongly dilated towards the left side.
 Juxta smooth, lacking small posteriorly directed teeth, produced ventrally into a pointed process.
 Left valve intermediate between of Hemaris fuciformis and Hemaris tityus, decidedly more slender than in Hemaris tityus, and somewhat spatulate; right valve as slender as in Hemaris fuciformis but ventral margin less deeply and more distantly sinuate, the sinus deeper than in Hemaris tityus, but nearly in the same place.
 Left harpe with very few bristles; right harpe ending in a long process as in Hemaris tityus, this process compressed except apically, strongly clubbed in dorsal and ventral view, much less so in lateral view, the thickened end armed with erect spines, of which those on the upperside are nearly as long as the process is apically broad.
 Aedeagus with an acutely pointed process as in Hemaris tityus.

-Mell (1935) recorded two generations for Zhejiang, flying in April and July-August.
+Mell (1935) recorded two generations for Zhejiang, flying in April-May and July-August.

 Larval hostplants.
 Recorded from Lonicera (Mell, 1922b).